-In giving extra-budgetary, voluntary funds (roughly $2 million per year) to the UN, Canada is supporting some worthwhile projects, including the establishment of a training Joint Operations Centre (“mock JOC”, $0.5 million) in Entebbe, Uganda, to allow individuals to train on the UN’s procedures, including the new situational awareness programme (“UniteAware”).
+In giving extra-budgetary, voluntary funds to UN peacekeeping, Canada is a leader in the total amount (roughly $2 million per year).
+It supports some worthwhile projects, including the establishment of a training Joint Operations Centre (“mock JOC”, $0.5 million) in Entebbe, Uganda, to allow individuals to train on the UN’s procedures, including the new situational awareness programme (“UniteAware”).

 Conclusion: Canada is continuing its positive record of financial contributions, though the vast majority of these are mandatory.